aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 ```

 ### IV.
 Query the Dataframe using Dataframe Operators (60 minutes)
-In this part, we will run some relational operators through the Dataframe API.
+In this part, we will run some relational operators through the Dataframe/SparkSQL API.
 The logic of these queries is similar to what we did in Lab 5.
 This will allow you to compare and contrast the two APIs.
 1. Add the following code (similar to Lab 5) to run a user-provided operation.
 ```scala
 val command: String = args(0)